Custom Projects and Partnerships

-- Waivers will need to be completed by all participants and a roster filled out by the group leader on the day of the project outing.
+- Waivers (PDF) will need to be completed by all participants and a roster filled out by the group leader on the day of the project outing.

 - Noxious weed collection - Knapweed can be eradicated from many of our trails when the plants are cut and bagged.
 Plus, this gives trail users a better experience when these weeds are removed from the trail edge where they can cut and scratch people's legs.